Lilwiggy/counter-strike-rpc/README.md

 In the "cfg" folder paste the cfg file you coped earlier.

 # Notes
-Open CSGO first and then the presence app as opening the presence app first will cause some issues with discord and displaying your status.

 If you open the presence application and you run into this error:
-"Unhandled Exception: System.Net.HttpListenerException: Access is denied" just right click the presence application and run it as administrator.
+"Unhandled Exception: System.Net.HttpListenerException: Access is denied" just right click the application and run it as administrator.